quinsulon/wikilinks/README.md

 # wikilinks
-Some link analysis exploratory scripting
+Some exploratory link analysis scripting and scraping between a given pair of Wikipedia articles.